vg-mjg/majsoul_mod_plus/README.md

 - Titles

 # Bugs
-- After a friendly, you get thrown out of the lobby
+- After a friendly, you get thrown out of the lobby.
+(Old version doesn't have this, but you're missing about half of the gacha items)

 # Source
 Github: [雀魂mod_plus](https://github.com/Avenshy/majsoul_mod_plus)